100867424/COMP-1238/README.md

 Added this text using VS Code and Commit & Sync my code to git hub.

 Note: I created another Repository to practice using VS Code to make Updates, Pull, Push Commit and Sync to git.

+Update #2

+Adding this text to practice using VS Code to make changes to git